karthikeyan-2023/GAN/README.md

-# Generative Adversarial Network (GAN)
+GAN (karthikeyan-2023/GAN)

-This repository contains a simple and educational implementation of a Generative Adversarial Network (GAN) using PyTorch.
-It demonstrates how to build a generator and discriminator, train them adversarially, and generate 28×28 grayscale images.
+This repository implements a simple but instructive Generative Adversarial Network (GAN) using PyTorch for generating 28×28 grayscale image data.
+The goal is to provide a clear, runnable example of a GAN workflow: model definitions, training loop, and sample generation.

----

-## Features
+Features

-- Fully implemented Generator and Discriminator in PyTorch
+Fully-defined Generator and Discriminator networks in PyTorch.

-- Complete training loop for adversarial learning
-- Random noise → generated images pipeline
-- Visual outputs to monitor training progress
+Training loop that alternately updates Discriminator and Generator on real and fake images.

+Use of a latent noise vector (z) to generate synthetic images.

+Visualization of generated samples after training (28×28 grayscale).

-- Easy-to-tweak hyperparameters (z-dim, LR, epochs, batch size, etc.)
+Easily configurable hyperparameters: latent dimension, epochs, learning rate, batch size, etc.

----

-## Project Structure
+Project Structure
 GAN/
-├── GAN.ipynb # Main notebook with model and training code └── README.md # Documentation (this file)
+├── GAN.ipynb                # Jupyter Notebook with full training and sample generation
+├── (optional) models.py      # (If present) defines generator & discriminator modules
+├── (optional) utils.py       # (If present) utility functions for data loading / plotting
+└── README.md                # This file

+Requirements

+Python 3.8 or higher

+PyTorch (compatible version)

+torchvision

+matplotlib (for plotting samples)

+jupyter (if you use the notebook)

+Install dependencies:

+pip install torch torchvision matplotlib jupyter

+Usage

-**Clone the repo:**
+Clone the repository:

 git clone https://github.com/karthikeyan-2023/GAN.git
 cd GAN

-**Launch the notebook:**
+Launch the notebook:

 jupyter notebook GAN.ipynb

-Run all cells in order to:
+Execute the cells in order.

-Build models

-**Load dataset**
+The notebook includes sections for:

+defining the networks

+preparing the dataset (e.g., MNIST)

-Train GAN
+training the GAN

-Generate sample images
+displaying generated images at intervals

+analysis of results (loss curves, sample images)

+After training, inspect the “Generated Samples” section to view examples of the Generator’s output.

 How It Works
-**Generator**
+Generator

-Takes a noise vector and transforms it into a 28×28 grayscale image.
+Takes random noise vector z ∈ ℝ^z_dim as input and outputs a 28×28 image via a sequence of fully-connected (or maybe convolutional) layers.

-**Discriminator**
+Discriminator

-Evaluates images (real or fake) and outputs a probability of authenticity.
+Takes a 28×28 image (either real from the dataset or fake from the Generator) and outputs a scalar probability of being real vs. fake.

-****Trainin**g**
+Training Loop

+Load real images batch from the dataset.

+Sample noise vectors and generate fake images via the Generator.

-The Discriminator learns to detect real vs. fake, and the Generator learns to fool the Discriminator.
+Train Discriminator to distinguish real vs. fake.
-This adversarial process gradually improves the generated images.
-**
-Results**

-After sufficient training, the Generator will begin producing digit-like images (if using MNIST).
-GANs can be unstable, so results vary — but this notebook provides a clear, hands-on introduction
+Train Generator to fool the Discriminator (i.e., maximize the probability that Discriminator labels fake as real).

+Repeat for multiple epochs.

+Periodically save and display generated samples and optionally track losses for both models.

+Results & Expectations

+With a proper number of epochs (e.g., 50–200), you should expect the Generator to gradually produce images that look more like the training data (digits, if using MNIST).
+The Discriminator loss tends to fluctuate as the two networks compete; mode collapse and instability are possible—this implementation is intended for educational purposes, not state-of-the-art image synthesis.